310mc/https-310mc.github.io-tl/source/_posts/feature_scout/the_essence_of_a_butler.md

 {% endbubble %}

 {% bubble Yuzuru %}
-Uhh, erm… These are designs for my personal outfit, so I’m afraid I can’t hand it to you.
+Uhh, erm… These are designs for my personalized outfit, so I’m afraid I can’t hand it to you.
 {% endbubble %}

 {% bubble Midori smile %}
-Personal outfit… So you’re gonna get an outfit based on what you drew?
+Personalized outfit… So you’re gonna get an outfit based on what you drew?

 I wanted a drawing from you, but that’s somehow even *more* catered to me!
 Oh gosh, I can’t <em>wait</em>…☆
 {% endbubble %}